chmitch/powerbi-sql-rbs/README.md

 WITH (STATE = ON);
 ```

 You now have a database with a role based security policy, and need to assign your AAD users access to that database.
 To assign a user to the database run the following command for each user.
-If you don't already have some test users in your AD tenant, you'll first need to [create some user accounts](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory#add-a-new-user) before you can add them to your SQL database.

 ```
 --note, must do this as the aad admin